Xaque8787/m3uparser/README.md

 `EPG_URL= https://epgurl1.com, http://anotherepg.com"`

+### REFRESH_LIB

+The default for EZPZTV is to set libraries to real time monitoring.
+So content is added picked up on the server when it is added from a parser run (interval you set).
+However you can force a library refresh every interval by setting `REFRESH_LIB=true` in your compose or ezpztv.env file.

+Default is set to `REFRESH_LIB=false`

+### CLEAN_SYNC

+If this is set to true, then every time a parsing of m3u urls is complete, it will add new content from the m3u urls to your VOD libraries, and any content in your VOD libraries that is not in the m3u urls will be removed.
+This should be used with caution, if you add and remove m3u urls from the env variable often, then this will remove content from the VOD library.
+If your provider removes content often and you want to keep your VOD libraries in sync with what is available, then setting this to true is useful.

+Default is set to `CLEAN_SYNC=false`

 ### UNSORTED

 Set `UNSORTED=true` to create a VOD folder for poorly named or unidentified streams.
 This folder can be added manually to your Jellyfin server and edited through the web UI.